pvargos17/pat_vargos_python_core/week_03/labs/10_classes_objects_methods/10_00_classy_questions.md

 - How do `__init__` methods handle variable arguments?

 That's what python's __init__() method is used for.
 If defined for a class, it gets called right when the instance is created and assigns instance variables, that are defined in there and passed as arguments to the constructor.
-Let's look at an example of defining the Point() class with such a constructor.

 - What is the `__str__` method used for?